 In India, to become a lawyer, a person has to undertake the course of LL.
 B (Legum Baccarlaureus), i.e., Bachelor of Law.
 LL.
-B is a three-year graduate program (traditional course) which is designed for the students who wish to pursue the legal profession.
+B is a three-year graduate program (traditional course) that is designed for the students who wish to pursue the legal profession.
 A student pursues LL.
 B after successful completion of an undergraduate course.
 The course can be of any discipline to be eligible for the law.
-The process of completing education in the legal sector usually takes minimum 5 years and maximum of 7 years to complete.
+The process of completing education in the legal sector usually takes a minimum of 5 years and a maximum of 7 years to complete.

 Certain universities have offered the facility to students to choose law as an undergraduate course for a duration of five years (integrated course).
-This can be pursued by a student after completing 12th Class.
+This can be pursued by a student after completing the 12th Class.
 This is considered to be a dual degree or double graduation course.
 There are options available to a student to choose from like B.A.
 LL.
 B or B.B.A.LL.
 B.

 The curriculum designed is not fixed or not central; however, most courses provide a wide-ranging view of all the fields of law which will help the student build insight into his future prospects.

-Various universities offer diploma courses (online and offline) in various field of law like corporate laws, tax laws, etc. which may be pursued to have specific knowledge about the field of law a student is interested in.
+Various universities offer diploma courses (online and offline) in various fields of law like corporate laws, tax laws, etc. which may be pursued to have specific knowledge about the field of law a student is interested in.